NEET Exam > NEET Notes > Physics Class 12 > Dual Nature Of Radiation And Matter

 Effect of Intensity of Light on Photoelectric Current

-At a fixed frequency of incident light and accelerating potential, the photoelectric current increases linearly as the intensity of the light increases.
-This relationship suggests that the photoelectric current is directly proportional to the number of photoelectrons emitted per second, which in turn depends on the intensity of the incident light.
+• This indicates that the photoelectric current is directly proportional to the number of photoelectrons emitted per second, which depends on the intensity of the light.

 Effect of Potential on Photoelectric Current

-1. Saturation Current: When the accelerating potential reaches a certain value, all emitted photoelectrons are able to reach the collector plate, resulting in a maximum, constant photocurrent known as the saturation current.
+1. Saturation Current: When the accelerating potential reaches a certain threshold, all emitted photoelectrons can reach the collector plate, resulting in a stable photocurrent known as the saturation current.

-3. Stopping Potential (Cut-Off Potential): For a specific frequency of incident light, applying a minimum negative potential V0 to the collector plate causes the photoelectric current to drop to zero.
-This minimum negative potential, where even the most energetic photoelectrons cannot reach the collector, is called the stopping potential or cut-off potential.
+3. Stopping Potential (Cut-Off Potential): For a specific frequency of incoming light, applying a minimum negative potential (V0) to the collector plate causes the photoelectric current to cease.
+This minimum negative potential, where even the most energetic photoelectrons cannot reach the collector, is known as the stopping potential or cut-off potential.

-Where, m is the mass of photoelectron and vmax is the maximum velocity of emitted photoelectron.
+• In this equation, m represents the mass of the photoelectron, and vmax denotes the maximum velocity of the emitted photoelectrons.

 Question for Dual Nature Of Radiation And Matter